chrisjrob/chrisjrob.github.io/_posts/2010-10-28-a-quick-and-dirty-install-of-libreoffice-on-debian.markdown

 layout: post
 title:  "A quick and dirty install of LibreOffice on Debian"
 date:   2010-10-28 00:00:00
-categories: technology linux debian
+category: technology
-tags: libreoffice
+tags: [linux, debian, libreoffice, openoffice, koffice]
 ---

 Following the forking of OpenOffice.org into LibreOffice under the auspices of the new Document Foundation, I decided that I should take a look.